makermatic/SVG-Start-Screen/README.md

     - **Update**: Timer has been commented out but can easily be brought in
 2. While `textAlign()` is set to `CENTER` and has a bounding box of `CENTER`, its possible that having a lot of characters could break that placement.
     - One way to fix it is to decrease `textSize()`, but what if you forget what the original font size was.
+3. When `this.crown` and `this.score` are not present, p5 prints out scope warning in console.

 ## Change Log
+### v1.2.1
+    - Added final score text into `Icon.js`
+    - renamed var `vs` to headFont, since its now also used for score text
 ### v1.1.2
  - Timer var and widget have been commented out to save OBS/browser performance